william-coulter/ical4j-timezone-recurrence-bug/README.md

 # What bug?

-We encounter an incorrect recurrence set when generating recurrences using the `evaluateRecurrenceSet` function.
+We encounter an incorrect recurrence set when generating recurrences using the `calculateRecurrenceSet` function.
 Recurrences generated for a `AEDT` timezone offset (+11:00 GMT) while your system is in a `AEST` timezone offset (+10:00 GMT) are shifted an hour later.

 Conditions:
  - Recurrences need to be generated for a period in the `AEDT` timezone offset (+11:00 GMT).